1j01/mos/README.md

 MOS
 ===

-The Monochrome Operating System, virus free since 1990.
+Hack servers with 1337 sk111z and the Monochrome Operating System, virus free since 1990.

+####

-Moss is green.
-MOS is green.
+Moss is green and MOS is green.
-You can visually connect windows with data pipes.

-It's also this game where you hack suff.
-FYIBTWBRBBMWBBQBBcodeBBgunBBBBbbbBbbB.